 The integrity and reliability of our information technology systems and networks are crucial to our business operations and disruptions to these systems or networks could impair our operations, have an adverse impact on our financial results and negatively affect our reputation and customer demand.
 In addition, certain networks are dependent on third-party technologies, systems and service providers for which there is no certainty of uninterrupted availability.
 Among other things, actual or threatened natural disasters, information systems failures, computer viruses, denial-of-service attacks and other cyber-attacks may cause disruptions to our information technology, telecommunications and other networks.
-Our business continuity, disaster recovery, data restoration plans and data and information technology security may not prevent disruptions that could result in adverse effects on our operations, subject to limitations, exclusions and deductibles.
+Our business continuity, disaster recovery, data restoration plans and data and information technology security may not prevent disruptions that could result in adverse effects on our operations and financial results.
+We carry limited business interruption insurance for certain shoreside operations, subject to limitations, exclusions and deductibles.